wuhongyi/PKUXIADAQ/README/en/source/INSTALL.rst

 	- GCC >= 4.8
 - FFTW3

-The operating system tested by this program includes CentOS7 / Scientific Linux 7.2/7.3/7.4
+The operating system tested by this program includes CentOS7 / Scientific Linux 7 / Ubuntu18.04

+**This package uses PLX9054 driver with version 8.23.
+The operating systems supported by this version of the driver are CentOS 7 / CentOS 8 / Debian 08 / Debian 09 / Debian 10 / Ubuntu 18.04.**

 ..
 DANGER::
    Graphical interface programs and non-graphical interface programs cannot run at the same time!